-Repair Category Notes 2 The roof appears to have been re-tiled/slated and a new flat roof covering added within the last 13 years.
-The exact date should be confirmed.
-General weathering was noted to the roof coverings.
+Repair Category 2 Notes The seller has advised that the roof has been re-tiled within the last 15 years.
+General weathering was noted.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
-Slates deteriorate over time; nail fixings corrode and loosen resulting in on-going maintenance requirements.
-Close quarter inspection may reveal damage to roofing materials, especially where these are original.
-Regular maintenance should be anticipated particularly after adverse weather conditions.
-Flat sections of roof are often overlaid with materials that have a limited life expectancy and can fail without warning.
-Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-A reputable roofing contractor can provide further advice.
-Staining and decay was noted within the roof space.
+Staining was noted in the roof space.
+These areas may be historic and occurred before the roof was replaced however, this should be confirmed.
 There is evidence of a wood boring insect infestation.
 Please see comments under Dampness, Rot & Infestation.